Home > Analyses > Consumer Cyclical > Lowe’s Companies, Inc.

 Financial Performance & Fundamental Metrics

-I will analyze Lowe’s Companies, Inc.’s income statement, key financial ratios, and dividend payout policy to assess its overall financial health and shareholder value.
+I analyze Lowe’s Companies, Inc.’s income statement, key financial ratios, and dividend payout policy to assess its core financial health and shareholder value.

 Income Statement

-The table below presents Lowe’s Companies, Inc. income statement figures for fiscal years 2021 through 2025.
-All amounts are in USD.
+The table below summarizes Lowe’s Companies, Inc.’s key income statement metrics for fiscal years 2021 through 2025, reported in USD.

 income statement